 All factories under the National Initiative have prepared Corrective Action Plans (CAPs) based on the findings of inspection reports.

-- 37% relating to electrical safety and 31% relating to fire safety (as per factory reports submitted to DIFE) have been remedied.
+- 38% of noncompliance items in CAPS relating to structural safety, 39% relating to electrical safety and 34% relating to fire safety (as per factory reports submitted to DIFE) have been remediated.

 Collaboration among regulators established